SimBlocks/OneWorldSDKforUnity/docs/Tutorial.md

 ```

 **Note:** Querying elevations directly from a SQL file is a bit faster than from Bing, but setting up a local elevations database is required.

+Please follow these [instructions](ExternalData.md) to setup a local SQL database.

 # Common Issues